Screening Vs. Diagnostic Mammogram

 As a woman over 40, you know a yearly screening mammogram is an essential tool in the early detection of breast cancer.
 Since 1990, mammograms have helped reduce the mortality rate from breast cancer by nearly 40 percent.
-Although you’re probably familiar with the routine involved with a screening, you may not know about diagnostic mammograms and the reasons they’re performed.
+Although you’re probably familiar with the routine involved with a screening, you may not know the differences between screening and diagnostic mammograms.

 Why Is Breast Cancer Screening Important?

 Screening mammograms are important yearly tests because they detect breast cancer in its earliest and most treatable stages.
 A screening mammogram can find breast abnormalities two years before you or your doctor can manually feel any changes in your breast tissue.
 If you’re diagnosed with breast cancer, positive outcomes are increased since you’re less likely to require the most extensive therapies, and doctors will likely be able to save more breast tissue.
 With early breast cancer detection and positive treatment outcomes, the American College of Radiology suggests that women begin receiving screening mammograms at age 40 regardless of their symptoms or family history.

 Choose PURE Mammography for Your Diagnostic or Screening Mammogram

 When it’s time for your yearly screening mammogram, PURE Mammography is the top choice for Long Island women.
 Conveniently located inside Smith Haven Mall in Lake Grove, you can stop by PURE for your mammogram without an appointment.
 We have extended business hours so that you can fit a mammogram into your busy schedule.
 With a highly attentive staff and spa-like exam rooms, you’ll feel relaxed and comfortable during your mammogram.

 If you’d prefer to make an appointment, call PURE Mammography today at 631-652-3424 or fill out the form on our website today.